izzuddin8803/KL-High-Rise-Price-Modelling/README.md

 Suprisingly, using several line of code from pre-existing model from sklearn produce such a profound predicition accuracy.
 So I decide to write this notebook to share how I did this data analytic project.
 You can find how i did my web scrapping through another repository.
-I attacheed here the dfaft for my master thesis.
+I attached here the dfaft for my master thesis.
 I will reupload the final version upon completion.

 # Variables